The Mission Position Podcast

 Most wellness culture is bullshit.
 This podcast is about what actually works.
 We’re going to ask:

-Has yoga lost its teeth?
+Has yoga lost its way?

 Why is load changing the future of movement?